noobshow/terms/connected_account_agreement/global.md

 ###4.
 Relationship to Connect Platforms

 As part of your use of Stripe Connect, you understand and agree that Stripe and the Connect Platform will share some Data about you and Activity on your Connected Account.
 This may include information you provide to create your Connected Account to Stripe or the Connect Platform, or information about transactions submitted by your customers to Stripe.
 Connect Platforms will never have access to full credit card information provided by your customers.
 You understand and agree that Connect Platforms and Stripe can share such Data to provide services to you.

-You designate the Connect Platform as your agent for the limited purpose of processing or accepting payments on your behalf (as a merchant payee) pursuant to a preexisting contract between you and the Connect Platform.
-You understand and agree that the Connect Platform may provide instructions regarding the delivery of funds to you for the sale of goods or services, or receipt of bona fide charitable donations.

 The pricing for your use of the Services with a Connect Platform will depend on your agreement with the Connect Platform.
 Pricing from the Connect Platform may include fees for your use of the Connect Platform’s services that are separate from fees owed for the Services.
 Stripe will receive fees for your use of the Services.
 The fees for the Services will not exceed the amounts [posted on our web site](https://stripe.com/pricing).
 In addition, the Connect Platform may charge you fees for the services it provides you.
 You agree that Stripe will have the right to deduct both Stripe’s fees for Services and the Connect Platform fees specified to us by the Connect Platform.
 Stripe does not control and is not responsible for Connect Platform fees charged to you, which are based on your agreement with and use of the Connect Platform.
 All fees charged to you should be made clear to you in your agreement with each Connect Platform.